Pilgrims and Strangers

 There is an excellent short account of the voyage by Maude Pinney Kuhns in The "Mary and John:" A Story of the Founding of Dorchester, Massachusetts, 1630 (The Tuttle Publishing Company, 1943).
-An excerpt from the book can be found here.
 You get a very good idea of the incredible hardships faced by the early settlers seeking their own land and freedom after centuries or millenniums of bondage and finding hostility in the weather, in the native people, and even among their own people.
 The story of the Shattocke families in the Massachusetts colony is at the very core of the American experience.
 Shattuck ancestors were among the very first immigrant people to a new land that offered the promise of religious and economic freedom.
 The central celebration is Thanksgiving every year when American families come together and acknowledge their shared history and their solidarity and mutual support.
 The Shattockes of New England are among the nation's founders.

 The passenger lists for the Mary and John in 1630 and 1630-34 have never been fully reconstructed.
 We don't even know if the two Shattockes were on the same ship.
 I have consulted the latest passenger list for the Mary and John maintained by the Winthrop Society, an organization composed of descendants of Winthrop Fleet passengers, and Shattocke or any of its variant spellings are not listed.
 There are no Shattockes that appear on other passenger ships during this period.